-Riparian owners are not entitled to use the bed in such manner as to limit the natural flow of the watercourse or interfere with its natural course.
+Riparian owners are not entitled to use the bed in such a manner as to limit the natural flow of the watercourse or interfere with its natural course.
 At common law the construction of an embankment which narrowed the watercourse but did not obstruct it did not give rise to a claim in damages.
-Similarly, in other cases it was held that placing stakes on the soil of the river to prevent erosion or floods or to make pens to prevent cattle from straying, was permissible where did not affect the rights of other owners.
+Similarly, in other cases, it was held that placing stakes on the soil of the river to prevent erosion or floods or to make pens to prevent cattle from straying was permissible where it did not affect the rights of other owners.

 The converse of the right to water flow is the right of drainage.
 This is the right to allow water to flow from one’s land away.

 At common law an owner has a right to drain his land for agricultural purposes to remove surface water which follows no definite course even if it deprives an adjoining owner of water which would otherwise come onto his land.
 Similarly, it is permissible for persons to drain land and allow the water to run into a stream although the consequence is to swell the water in the stream to a greater extent than before.
 The owner had no remedy where a stream overflowed and caused damage, where it could not be shown that injury was due to the unlawful act of the other owner.

 The right of drainage does not prevent another adjoining owner from taking the necessary steps to prevent flooding in order to protect his land.
 The right is not absolute.
 A person may do no more than necessary, acting with reasonable skill and care necessary to protect his own enjoyment.
 He may not act deliberately to injure or damage his neighbour.